Define a class

 Classes and objects promote modularity, encapsulation, and code reusability.
 They help organize code into manageable units, making it easier to maintain and extend.
 By defining classes, you can model real-world entities and interactions in your programs.

 Python is an object-oriented programming language, meaning it supports the creation and usage of classes and objects.
-Classes are defined using the class
+Classes are defined using the class keyword, and objects are created by calling the class as a function.

 # Define a class